How Student Loan Default Can Hurt Your Retirement Strategy

 A report from the Government Accountability Office found that around 114,000 borrowers aged 50 and older had their Social Security benefits garnished in 2015.
 Approximately $171 million in defaulted student loan debt was collected through Social Security offsets.
 On average, the GAO report found that the typical borrower had 15 percent of their monthly benefits withheld, the maximum amount allowed by the Debt Collection Improvement Act of 1996.

 Using the $1,369 monthly after benefit as a guide, that's $205 a month deducted off the top to repay defaulted student loans, bringing your Social Security income down to $1,164 a month.
-If you haven't saved as much as you would have liked in a 401(k) or an individual retirement account, you may not be able to afford having a bite taken out of your Social Security benefits.
+If you haven't saved as much as you would have liked in a 401(k) or an individual retirement account, you may not be able to afford to have a bite taken out of your Social Security benefits.

 How to Keep Student Loan Default From Wrecking Your Retirement